FalkZ/effectlayer/README.md

   }
 ```

-Effects are methods stating with `$`.
+Methods stating with `$` are treated as effects.
 They get called when ever their dependencies change.

 ```tsx
 $monitor() {